AI-hew-math/MA-PHLP/README.md

 ## About

-This is the source code for paper _Multi Persistent Homology for Link Prediction_.
+This is the source code for paper [_PHLP: Sole Persistent Homology for Link Prediction - Interpretable Feature Extraction_.](PHLP: Sole Persistent Homology for Link Prediction - Interpretable Feature Extraction)

 ## Requirements
 ~~~